Fashion as we know it is not sustainable.

 Most garment workers are women who are not paid fair or living wages and frequently work in dangerous conditions.
 The Rana Plaza Factory collapse claimed over 1,100 lives and injured more than 2,000 people.
 Sadly this was not an isolated incident.

 Sustainability is defined as the ability for the current generation of people on this planet to meet their needs without impacting the ability of future generations to meet their needs.
-Think about that for a minute.

 It’s time to Reduce, Reuse and RESTYLE!